jorinvo/me/content/post/https-for-one-month.md

 _Note:_ __My intention is not to blame any company.__

-Instead, I would love find out the reasons companies have to not support HTTPS.
+Instead, I would love to find out the reasons companies have to not support HTTPS.

 <br>